ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 - To implement the ASIC design flow for a **High-Speed USB 2.0 device** while adhering to USB 2.0 specifications.
 - To demonstrate each step of the flow, including **synthesis**, **floorplanning**, **placement**, **routing**, and **signoff**.
 - To showcase the integration of open-source tools like **OpenLANE**, **Yosys**, **Magic**, and **KLayout** into a comprehensive design pipeline.

+## OpenLane Project Directory Structure

+The **OpenLane** project directory is organized to facilitate the complete ASIC design flow.
+Below is a typical directory structure with a brief explanation of each component: